Table of Contents

 The course will be given online via the video conferencing platform Zoom.
 While it is possible to join the course simply via your browser, I would not recommend this (certain features are not available via the 'web client' and the video/audio quality tends to be poorer).
 Therefore, I would highly recommend to install the Zoom client (which you can get here).

-We will conduct a number of practical exercises throughout the course where we make use of the statistical software package R. Therefore, please also download R from the Comprehensive R Archive Network (CRAN).
+We will conduct a number of practical exercises throughout the course where we make use of the statistical software package R. Therefore, please download R from the Comprehensive R Archive Network (CRAN).
 Choose the appropriate "Download R" link depending on your operating system and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current version (you can check what the 'latest release' of R is by going to CRAN and then compare this with the version shown when you start R).
 If you do not have the latest version installed, please update.

 Although not strictly necessary, it will be useful to also install an integrated development environment (IDE) for R. A popular choice these days is RStudio.
 So, unless you already have a different setup, please download and install RStudio.